 - build aspirations and plan for economic improvements

-At final assessment over 95% of families report improvements as a result of the service, with 100% rating the service ‘Good’ to ‘Great’.
+At final assessments over 95% of families report improvements as a result of the service, with 100% rating the service ‘Good’ to ‘Great’.

 "They have a different role – are not social services – people can grow to trust them, they are reliable, it's just invaluable."

-Staff aim to visit a family within a week of the referral being made.
-Family Friends aims to match the family to a volunteer within 2-6 weeks of the home visit, depending on the family’s needs and availability.
-If the family is happy for us to share, Family Friends provide updates to referral agents on the family’s progress.
+Family Friends aims to match the family to a volunteer within 2-6 weeks of the initial assessment, depending on the family’s needs and availability.